AdamDuggan/Abacus-Express/README.md

 I designed the front-end from base with HTML5, a flexbox framework and JQuery.

 The application allows users to:
-  Record their regular income and essential spending Set budgeting goals to help save
+Record their regular income and essential spending<br>
+Set budgeting goals to help save<br>
-  Review their monthly non-essential spending
+Review their monthly non-essential spending<br>
 Update or delete their account

 New users are directed to an account set up screen where they enter their details:
 ![](reg.png)